How To Avoid The Flu: Clean And Disinfect Your House

 in the house.
 The best way to clean them is to wash them with hot and soapy water or put them in the dishwasher once or twice a week.

 And, if a family member is sick, keep the person’s toothbrush isolated from other toothbrushes.
 If you touch your mouth, eyes or nose after touching something that has cold or flu germs, you can get affected.

 Kids suffer from cold and flu several times in a year, and thus, the harmful germs spread to their toys and other stuff quite easily.
 So, it is essential to clean all the toys at the end of each month, or whenever you think there is a requirement like when your kid is sick.

 Wash the hard plastic toys with soap and warm water to kill disease-causing bacteria and viruses

 that are not visible to the naked eyes.
 Moreover, to sanitise them, wipe the toys with a mixture of bleach (1 tablespoon) and water (1 quarter).
 Finally, let them air dry!

 4. Screens Of Mobile, Tablets

-Whether people are sick or not, they continuously swipe and tap their smartphones and tablets without cleaning them.
+Whether people in Braddon are sick or not, they continuously swipe and tap their smartphones and tablets without cleaning them.
 If you are also doing the same thing, then you should stop it because viruses can easily travel from the screen glass to your fingertips.